ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 If a project isn't setup with [codeowners](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) when you open a pull request, and mark it ready for review, you'll need to get your peers to review it.
 Every repository should have two different GitHub teams added to it (at minimum): `project_name-admins` and `project_name`, request the **non admin** team for review will allow your whole team to receive a notification about your new pull request.

-## Changelog

-Assuming your project has releases, and is continually making updates, the project will need a changelog.
-When submitting a pr make sure to update the changelog reflecting the changes that your PR is making.
-This way, when a new release is made, there is already a changelog ready to go and no extra work is needed.

 ## Reviewer guide

 The guide for reviewers is mostly a condensed version of [Google’s code review best practices](https://google.github.io/eng-practices/review/reviewer/).
 Some parts are just c/p, some parts are emphasized, some things are left out, and some are added or are different.